RosettaCommons/documentation/application_documentation/Application-Documentation.md

 - [[ddG monomer]] - Predict the change in stability (the ddG) of a monomeric protein induced by a point mutation.

+- [[cartesian_ddG]] - A different version of ddg calculation, using Cartesian space sampling

 - [[Density map scoring]] - Score structures with electron density information.

 ### Constraints